seantis/privatim/README.md

 GRANT ALL PRIVILEGES ON DATABASE privatim TO dev;
 EOF"
 ```
-If you've already built onegov one time, you can skip the user creation.
+If you've already built onegov one time, you can skip the db user creation.
 ```
 git clone git@github.com:seantis/privatim.git
 cd privatim